Being matched with a child

 - Writing a cover letter and creating a family photo book or video

-- Networking while you wait
+- Networking and learning while you wait

 - Finding other ways to help children in foster care